Banking and Investment

 These are probably the most recognisable institutions in this sector eg: HSBC, Goldman Sachs, JPMorgan, Citi, UBS etc. - some of these banks also offer retail banking services.
 In a nutshell, investment banks provide services to organisations and high net-worth individuals who want to borrow, lend and invest money.

-The services they offer are wide-ranging which is why they are seen a popular option for graduates as they have a number divisions and roles graduates can choose from.
-Investment Banks have multiple divisions carrying out a range of work eg: Mergers & Acquisitions, Research, Asset Management, Sales & Trading, Technology, Infrastructure, Retail banking, Operations etc. Firms sometimes call the various divisions by different names, so carefully review firms websites to understand the work each division does.
-The website Inside Careers provides an overview of the sector.
+The services they offer are wide-ranging which is why they are seen a popular option for graduates as they have a number of divisions and roles graduates can choose from.
+Investment Banks have multiple divisions carrying out a range of work eg: Mergers & Acquisitions, Research, Asset Management, Sales & Trading, Technology, Infrastructure, Retail banking, Operations etc. Firms sometimes call the various divisions by different names, so carefully review firms' websites to understand the work each division does.

 Retail Banks